Expedition 63

+Expedition 63 was the 63rd long-duration mission to the International Space Station.
+The expedition began on 17 April 2020 with the undocking of Soyuz MS-15 and continued until the undocking of Soyuz MS-16 on 21 October 2020, an unusual double-length expedition increment.

+Background, Crew, and Events

-Expedition 63 was the 63rd long duration mission to the International Space Station, which began on 17 April 2020 with the undocking of the Soyuz MS-15 spacecraft and continued until the undocking of the Soyuz MS-16 spacecraft on 21 October 2020, an unusual double-length expedition increment.
-The Expedition initially consisted of American commander Chris Cassidy, as well as Russian flight engineers Anatoli Ivanishin and Ivan Vagner.
-On 31 May 2020, the Expedition welcomed the crew of Crew Dragon Demo-2, the first crewed flight of SpaceX's Crew Dragon spacecraft, named Endeavour after the eponymous Space Shuttle vehicle.
-The mission's two crew members Doug Hurley and Bob Behnken undocked from the International Space Station on 1 August 2020, to help bolster research on the station and participate in several spacewalks outside of the station.
+The expedition initially consisted of American commander Chris Cassidy, as well as Russian flight engineers Anatoli Ivanishin and Ivan Vagner.

+On 31 May 2020, the expedition welcomed the Crew Dragon Demo-2 crew, the first crewed flight of SpaceX's Crew Dragon spacecraft named Endeavour after the eponymous Space Shuttle vehicle.
+The mission's two crew members Doug Hurley and Bob Behnken of NASA undocked from the ISS on 1 August 2020 to help bolster research on the station and participate in several spacewalks outside of the station.

+On 14 October 2020, Soyuz MS-17 and its crew members Sergey Ryzhikov and Sergey Kud-Sverchkov of Roscosmos, as well as NASA astronaut Kathleen Rubins joined the expedition.

+Events manifest

+Events involving crewed spacecraft are listed in bold.